MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/microsoft-store.md

   - Name
   - Description
-  - App icon icon that is at least 192 x 192 pixels
+  - App icon icon that is at least 512 x 512 pixels

 - [X] Unique core logic (not minimally modified code from an [app boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code) template)

-- [X] HTTPS
+- [X] To be served over a secure connection (HTTPS)

 - [X] Service worker script(s)

-- [X] To pass automated tests for quality and accessibility
-    - TODO: find more details about the test process/criteria

-- [X] To be offered free of charge

 - [X] To not violate any laws or [Microsoft Store policies](https://docs.microsoft.com/en-us/legal/windows/agreements/store-policies).

-Additionally, PWAs with the highest amounts of web traffic will be prioritized in the PWA indexing process.
+We won’t ingest every app that meets these criteria, but will be including them in our considerations for candidates as we gradually expand our program.

 ### Claiming your PWA